ael-code/daikin-control/README.md

 Software version:   2.6.0
 ```

-Please contact me if you try new configurations.
+If you try new hardware configurations or new firmware versions, please contact me.

 ## API System